tj/commander/README.txt

    # Ask for password
    password

-   # Ask for password with specific message and mask
+   # Ask for password with specific message and mask character
    password "Enter your password please:", '-'

    # Simple progress bar (Commander::UI::ProgressBar)